codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 ### Cppcheck

-If you're using Cppcheck to analyze your repository, add the following configuration to your Codacy configuration file to define the programming language of your source code files.
+If you're using Cppcheck to analyze C or C++ source code files, add the following configuration to your Codacy configuration file to define the programming language you're using.
 The supported languages are `c` and `c++`:

 ```yaml
 ---